spraints/static_config/README.md

 You can also override the entire `config/my_app.yml` file by storing some yaml in an environment variable called `my_app_config`.

-This library is rails-friendly, so in development mode it will reload the configuration on each request.
+To get your config to reload on each request in Rails, add this:

+    Rails.application.config.to_prepare do
+      MyAppConfig.reload!
+    end